Application Integration

 map(action, list(filter(cel_program, resources)))

 An action is applied to those resources that pass some filter test.
-The filter looks for items not compliant with policies.
+Often, the action disables a resource to prevent data compromise.
+The filter looks for items not compliant with policies so they can be deleted or disabled.

 The cel_program in the above example is an executable CEL program wrapped into a C7N Filter subclass.